563 related texts · 17 related myths · Page 8 of 12

 King David knew that feeling well.
 Midrash Tehillim, a collection of rabbinic interpretations on the Book of Psalms, dives deep into the context and meaning behind David's songs.
 A...

-Rabbi Simon, in the ancient collection of homiletic interpretations known as Midrash Tehillim, sheds light on this very idea.
-He suggests that simply reciting poetry doesn't make o...
+Rabbi Simon, in the ancient collection of homiletic interpretations known as Midrash Tehillim, illuminates this very idea.
+He suggests that simply reciting poetry doesn't make one ...

 It all starts with a verse from (Psalm 21:2), "You have given him the desire of his heart."
 But what is the desire of his heart?
 The Midrash (rabbinic interpretive commentary) asks...